 Sharing a protocol using the Protocol Exchange does not preclude publication of the material in another journal, but authors are advised to check relevant journal policies before posting on the Protocol Exchange.

-The Protocol Exchange forms part of Nature Research’s efforts to improve the reproducibility of published research results.
-Once a Nature Research article is accepted for publication, the authors are encouraged to upload their protocols to the Exchange or any other open protocol sharing platform of their choice.
+The Protocol Exchange forms part of Nature Portfolio's efforts to improve the reproducibility of published research results.
+Once a Nature Portfolio article is accepted for publication, the authors are encouraged to upload their protocols to the Exchange or any other open protocol sharing platform of their choice.
 Protocols deposited in Protocol Exchange are citable and can be linked from the published article.

 Protocol Exchange and Nature Protocols are autonomous entities within Springer Nature.
 Protocol Exchange is an open resource where any protocol can be freely shared.
 In contrast, Nature Protocols is a peer-reviewed journal of protocols that have been carefully selected or commissioned by its editors.
 All protocols published in Nature Protocols have undergone rigorous peer-review and professional editing.
 Sharing of a protocol in Protocol Exchange does not preclude its submission or consideration at Nature Protocols.
 If you wish your protocol to be considered for inclusion in Nature Protocols, you should submit a Presubmission Enquiry to its editors through its online submission system.